GoogleCloudPlatform/ai-platform-samples/datasets/README.md

 source ./download-taxi.sh /path/to/output/directory small
 ```

-Upon succession, the relevant datasets are downloads and some or all of the
+Upon succession, the relevant datasets are downloaded and some or all of the
-following environment variables will be properly exported:
+following environment variables properly exported:

 * Local Datasets for Training:
   * TAXI_TRAIN_BIG